 The role of the HSR is to support health and safety in the workplace.
 The HSR must be selected by workers at the workplace who do not exercise managerial functions, or by the union where the workplace is unionized.
 (Workplaces with 20 or more employees are legally required to have a Joint Health and Safety Committee.)

-To help small businesses comply with the law and strengthen their health and safety culture, the Ministry of Labour, Training and Skills Development and Ontario health and safety associations (including Workplace Safety North) developed an e-learning program that provides HSRs with the knowledge and skills they need to perform their legislated duties effectively.
+To help small businesses comply with the law and strengthen their health and safety culture, the Ministry of Labour, Immigration, Training and Skills Development and Ontario health and safety associations (including Workplace Safety North) developed an e-learning program that provides HSRs with the knowledge and skills they need to perform their legislated duties effectively.

 This course is delivered as an online e-learning course, designed to help you learn at your own pace and in your own environment at your convenience.
 You will need a computer (desktop or laptop) and access to the internet.